JulianGCalderon/grit/README.md

     test   # run tests
 ```

-By default, `.grit` is used as the default repository directory, it can be modified with by setting the environment variable `GRIT_DIR`
+By default, `.grit` is used as the default repository directory, it can be modified by setting the environment variable `GRIT_DIR`

 ## Showcase